lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-fields title='Context rules'}

 All the fields described in the three rules depicted on {{Fig-fields}} are present in the IPv6 and UDP headers.
-The DEViid-DID value is found in the L2 header.
+The DevIID-DID value is found in the L2 header.

 The second and third rules use global addresses.
 The way the Dev learns the prefix is not in the scope of the document.